Proprietary Trading Firms

 - SEC, FINRA, and CFTC compliance

 We have served numerous clients throughout the Chicago-Metro area with high degrees of satisfaction.
-To help ensure the success of your proprietary trading firm and keep your interests secure, contact Hart & David for a free consultation.
+To help ensure the success of your proprietary trading firm and keep your interests secure, contact Hart David Carson for a free consultation.